cyclus/cyclus.github.com/source/cep/cep26.rst

 * quantity (min)
 * preference (max)

-Each of these can also be used in conjuction with each other or without ths others.
+Each of these can also be used in conjuction with each other or without the others.
 For example, if two request-bid arcs have the same unit cost, these two arcs can be sorted by mass or preference.
 It will also be possible to choose maximization and minimization for